seansovine/rust_clz_xml/webapp/README.md

 in our app.

 Our app displays a table of book information from our database, using a component from the React Table library.
-We have a a JSON endpoint to serve the book data, which is called by the frontend client to populate its table.
+We have a JSON endpoint to serve the book data, which is called by the frontend client to populate its table.
 Routing for these endpoints is handled by the Oak middleware that is included in the template.